 - A computer

-- Access to high-speed internet for weekly webinars of 1.5 hours for at least 6 weeks (all webinars will be recorded for watching later, but ideally you will be participating live)
+- Access to high-speed internet for weekly webinars (all meetings will be recorded for watching later, but ideally you will be participating live)

 - Preferred but not required: Webcam capabilities on computer